IncentivHQ/docs/docs/drafts/AccountAbstraction.md

 Account abstraction is at the core of Incentiv’s user experience, eliminating the need for complex private key management and manual fee payments.
 By leveraging ERC-4337, Incentiv’s Account Abstraction (AA) system enables seamless, automated transactions while enhancing security and flexibility.

-> \[!WARNING]
-> Hey!
-It's time to say goodbye to complicated actions, Incentiv will make it seamless!
+> <Warning> Hey!
+It's time to say goodbye to complicated actions, Incentiv will make it seamless! </Warning>

 # Key Features